WilsonHUNG-web/Physical-Design-Automation_Two-way-Min-cut-Partitioning_KL-Algorithm/README.md

 # Two-way-Min-cut-Partitioning, KL-algorithm

---How to compile
+--How to compile <br>

-  In this directory, enter the following command:
+  In this directory, enter the following command: <br>

   $ make
-  It will generate the executable file "main" in "HW2/bin/".
+  It will generate the executable file "main" in "HW2/bin/". <br>

-  <br>If you want to remove it, please enter the following command"</br>
+ If you want to remove it, please enter the following command"<br>
   $ make clean